-Selected student participants are paired with a faculty-mentor from a participating ICBP Center based on the student’s indicated research interests.
-Through mentored research projects, faculty lectures, seminars, discussions and other activities, the student gains both an understanding and appreciation of major questions currently under investigation and the novel research approaches being used within the ICBP Centers.
+Selected student participants were paired with a faculty-mentor from a participating ICBP Center based on the student’s indicated research interests.
+Through mentored research projects, faculty lectures, seminars, discussions and other activities, the student gained both an understanding and appreciation of major questions currently under investigation and the novel research approaches being used within the ICBP Centers.

 Travel, Stipend and Housing

-Participants will receive a travel allowance up to $600 for travel to the paired ICBP Center at the beginning of the program and return travel home at the end of the program.
-Participants will receive a stipend of $3,300 for the nine week summer program.
-Housing accommodations, up to $100 per night, will be arranged by each ICBP Center in conjunction with the NCI staff.
+Participants received a travel allowance up to $600 (total) for travel to the paired ICBP Center at the beginning of the program and return travel home at the end of the program.
+Participants received a stipend of $3,300 for the nine week summer program.
+Housing accommodations, up to $100 per night, were arranged by each ICBP Center's staff in conjunction with the NCI staff.

-Application to the ICBP Summer Cancer Research Fellowship/Internship program is open to students currently enrolled, at the time of application, as a sophomore, junior or senior in an accredited college or university located in the continental United States.
+Application to the ICBP Summer Cancer Research Fellowship/Internship program was open to students currently enrolled, at the time of application, as a sophomore, junior or senior in an accredited college or university located in the continental United States.
 An applicant must live in the United States and be a United States citizen or hold a permanent resident visa to be eligible to apply.
-Priority will be given to students who have at least a 3.0 GPA computed over the last three semesters and who have successfully completed relevant course work in the areas of biological, chemical, physical, computational, mathematical or statistical sciences, or engineering.
-Students will be selected on the basis of their academic record, statement of interest, and faculty recommendations.
-Students from under-represented minority groups and women are encouraged to apply.
+Priority was given to students who had at least a 3.0 GPA computed over the last three semesters and who had successfully completed relevant course work in the areas of biological, chemical, physical, computational, mathematical or statistical sciences, or engineering.
+Students were selected on the basis of their academic record, statement of interest, and faculty recommendations.
+Students from under-represented minority groups and women were encouraged to apply.

 - ICBP Centers: a summary of the research, training and outreach activities in each Center